 Under recent changes, there is a post-signing “cooling off period” around agency agreements.
 Once an agent delivers a completed agency agreement, you have until 5pm the following working day to withdraw.

 Before you confirm the agreement, you should seek independent legal advice to ensure you know and understand everything you are signing up for.

 Understanding sales methods

 While your real estate agent can provide you good information on the sales methods open to you, and the relative merits of each, there are specific, and differing, legal considerations for vendors depending on which option you choose.

 - What you need to know – before buyers

 Many vendors think of due diligence – especially around a property’s potential problems – as solely the domain of buyers.

 Unfortunately, vendors often find out too late, via the buyer, that there’s something wrong with their property.
 They’re either left chasing their tail trying to fix it … confronting a reduced selling price … or watching a promising deal sink unnecessarily.

-Give your property the once over Vendors can easily find themselves on the back foot during negotiations.
+Vendors can easily find themselves on the back foot during negotiations.
 Let’s face it, most buyers want to pay less for a property – and there’s nothing like a problem or two they unearth during due diligence to lessen your bargaining power.

 By giving your property the once over first, you’ll buy yourself time and options to rectify problems without compromising your position.
 What’s more, you can set your property apart from the rest, by proactively providing potential buyers certain critical information.